AJHutchenreuther/DesignNews/README.md

 New findings for me (that were not in the presentation):
-To delete a repository, open it, go to Settings, and at bottom of page select 'Delete this Repository'
+To delete a repository, open it, go to Settings, and at bottom of page select 'Delete this Repository' To understand the difference between Fork and Branch, Google search GitHub fork vs. branch!